reedrosenbluth/hseq/writeup.md

 into a list of hits, respectively.

-### test/TypesSpec.hs
+### test/DjembeSpec.hs

-TypesSpec is home to our test cases.
+DjembeSpec is home to our test cases.
 We are using the HSpec library to organize our quickcheck and unit tests.
 The quickcheck tests confirm that layering beats (using the mappend operator) is associative and commutative, and that sequencing beats (using bind) is